 Dr. Christopher Winter, Medical Director at Charlottesvilles Neurology and Sleep Medicine, recommends your bedroom temperature should be between 60-67 degrees Fahrenheit for your best sleep.
 While I agree, it would be quite expensive in the summer to maintain.

-Sleeping cool can help "hot" sleepers sleep through the night or minimize night time "hot spell" disturbances whether it's from hot flashes, hot flushes or just plain lots of body heat.
+Sleeping cool can help "hot" sleepers sleep through the night or minimize night time "hot spell" disturbances whether it's from hot flashes, hot flushes or just plain lots of built up body heat.

 Get practical advice on how to fall asleep, stay asleep and to get deep sleep.
 It's free so sign up here: